nexmo-se/reports-api-app/README.md

 Copy or rename _.env-example_ to _.env_ .<br>

-Start ngrok, take note of the forwarding URL, e.g. https://xxxx.ngrok-free.dev or https://xxxx.ngrok.io as you will enter in the next step (as **CALL_BACK_BASE_URL** in .env file).
+Start ngrok, take note of the forwarding URL, e.g. https://xxxx.ngrok-free.dev or https://xxxx.ngrok.io as you will enter it in the next step (as **CALL_BACK_BASE_URL** in .env file).

 Update parameters in .env file.<br>